This page has been established to facilitate sharing of information with other Breach/Breech/Breche researchers.

 The following descendant chart is the primary BREACH family tree in Sussex.
+Those who left wills/admons are highlighted in yellow.
 This tree originates around Herstmonceux in the 1500s where it appears that there were at least four brothers, Thomas, Robert, John and Richard Breache[sic].
 Nearly all the Sussex Breachs descend from Thomas (c1550-1619).
 There are scatterings of other Breach families in Sussex at this early time which have yet to be explored such as in the parish of Woodmancote where four individuals are identified in probates between 1553-1561.

 The origin at Herstmonceux suggests a connection to the wealden iron industry in the 15th-16th century which brought much prosperity to the inland wealden towns and villages.
 For example, Sarah Skinner, who married John Breach in 1729 at Dallington, had a grandfather Richard Skinner who was the iron founder at the furnace at Ashburnham 1676-88 (see Wealden Iron Research Group website).
 This has not been expored in any depth though.